 ● Grapes and raisins

 Feed your dogs with food items that can make them healthier, instead of the other way around.
 Do the same if you’re a proud owner of a cat.
 However, there might be instances wherein you accidentally spill food on the floor, and your pet decides to eat it without you knowing.
 Consult or visit your veterinarian as soon as you see any signs of pain or other discomforts experienced by your furry companion.
+Don’t wait for another symptom to show up because when it does, your pets might have already been poisoned and treatments are no longer available.

 Remember, the physiologies of cats and dogs are different from that of humans.
 You might like eating chocolate, but that doesn’t mean your furbaby can enjoy it, too.
 Chocolate and other human food might be poisonous to pets.